CircuitFlyer/Climb_and_Dive/docs/Assembly.md

 A couple of pieces of adhesive backed hook and loop fastener (aka Velcro) makes quick work of mounting the timer in position.

+Please keep in mind that the accelerometer is a very sensitive device and excessive vibration can make it difficult to get accurate readings.
+If possible locate the timer away from any source of vibration.
+It's is always a good idea to balance new propellers before use.

 ![](assets/images/Ringmaster Installation.jpeg)

 [1]: https://learn.adafruit.com/adafruit-guide-excellent-soldering